Kayla Creamer, W2IRY

 Ayer, MA 01432

 Kayla comes from a long line of Ham radio operators.
 Her grandfather, Hector “Jess” Creamer, was a Ham going back to the 1940’s.
-Her father, Hector “Jesse” Creamer, has been a Ham since he was a kid.
+Her father, Hector “Jesse” Creamer, was a Ham since he was a kid.
 After growing up watching her father and grandfather communicate via Ham radio, it was only a matter of time before she too got her license.
 In December of 2015, Kayla obtained her Tech license and quickly decided to work toward obtaining her Extra class license which she obtained in February of 2016.
 Shortly after, she applied for the callsign W2IRY, which was her grandfather’s final call sign.

 She is an active member of both the Nashoba Valley Amatuer Radio Club (NVARC) as well as the Billerica Amateur Radio Society (BARS).
 You may have seen her photography from the 2016 NVARC Field Day event in the May 2017 issue of QST magazine as well as the 2016 issue recapping Field Day.